Automatic Generation of Product Concepts from Positive Examples, with an Application to Music Streaming: Experiments

 \subsection{Problem 1: Learning Concept Query from a Set of Items}

-For the first learning problem, we aim to answer the following research questions: \begin{itemize} \item {\bf Q1:} Is it possible to learn good quality concept query with our approach? \item {\bf Q2:} What is the impact of size of set $S$ on the quality of the learned query? \item {\bf Q3:} Is the dt-query more general than the items-query? \item {\bf Q4:} Do the noisy positives have a negative impact on the learned query?
-Can we curtail it? \end{itemize}
+For the first learning problem, we aim to answer the following research questions: \begin{itemize} \item {\bf Q1:} Is it possible to learn good quality concept query with our approach? \item {\bf Q2:} What is the impact of size of the initial set $S$ on the quality of the learned concept query? \item {\bf Q3:} Is the dt-query more general than the items-query? \item {\bf Q4:} Do the noisy positives in initial set impact the quality of the learned query negatively?
+If yes, can we curtail its impact? \end{itemize}